What Is The 'Sahm Rule' Behind The Market Panic?

-Global stock markets have been in panic mode since last week, when a weak US jobs report triggered something called“the Sahm Rule”, a reliable indicator that the Economy is in recession.
+PARIS - Global stock markets have been in panic mode since last week, when a weak US jobs report triggered something called "the Sahm Rule", a reliable indicator that the Economy is in recession.

 The indicator is named after its creator, Claudia Sahm, a former federal Reserve and White House economist.